-Road quality & dust pollution
+Road quality in Nepal & dust pollution

-The dust pollution in Nepal is bad and even worse than India!
+The dust pollution in Nepal is bad and even worse than in India!
 I’ve been across many countries in Asia but this was some of the worst I have experienced.

 As my Chitwan to Lumbini bus was a local one, I had to have the window open for the whole journey due to the heat.
 During this time, I breathed in so much dust I got a sore throat and was worried I would get an infection.

-You will be going over mountain roads, which have sharp bends, people taking over you and a sharp drop down with no barriers.
+You will be going over mountain roads, which have sharp bends, people taking over you, and a sharp drop down with no barriers.

-The drivers to a great job of getting you here in one piece and know how to handle the roads.
+The drivers do a great job of getting you here in one piece and know how to handle the roads.
 However, it can be quite a scary experience for someone who hasn’t experienced this sort of thing before.

-This is the main tourist through route as many travellers land in Kathmandu and shoot off to Pokhara as soon as possible.
+This is the main tourist through the route as many travellers land in Kathmandu and shoot off to Pokhara as soon as possible.

-Every single day 50 tourist buses will head out of Thamel at 7am to start the journey to Pokhara.
+Every single day 50 tourist buses will head out of Thamel at 7 am to start the journey to Pokhara.

-They call Kantipath a bus station but it’s literally just a cross junction of two roads.
+They call Kantipath a bus station but it’s literally just across the junction of two roads.

 It can be quite hard to find your bus and, if you’re like me, you will definitely head up the wrong way.
-This will mean heading all the way back the big line of buses with a heavy backpack.
-As you can tell I was thrilled about it.
+This will mean heading all the way back to the big line of buses with a heavy backpack.

 Show your ticket to any of the bus drivers in Kantipath and they will guide you or call the operator to find out where the bus is for you.

 It can be quite hectic and crowded with people and luggage everywhere, but you can stop for a chai and pick up some water and snacks for the journey ahead.

 The traffic out of Kathmandu is terrible.
 As all the buses seem to leave at the exact same time, there can be a bit of a hold-up.

 I did find a lot of the food stops in between Kathmandu and Pokhara quite a hustle with crowds and queues for food and the toilet.

 Pokhara buses tend to leave from the tourist bus stand, which is located almost opposite the airport.

 Once again, it’s crazy and hectic with a load of buses parked waiting to leave at the same time to Kathmandu or Chitwan.

-The most popular tourist bus company that runs A/C services between Pokhara and Chitwan is Mountain Overland Travels and costs around $6/8.
+The most popular tourist bus company that runs A/C services between Pokhara and Chitwan is Mountain Overland Travels which costs around $6/8.